FreeMasen/rust-now/src/chapter_4.1.md

 # Arithmetic Data Types
 $web-only$
 While this feature might have a pretty intimidating name (I program so I don't need to do math), it is an extremely powerful tool.
-Sometimes referred to as _tagged unions_ or _enums with associated data_, it is a way to explicitly define one datatype that might have a few different shapes.
+Sometimes referred to as _tagged unions_, _enums with associated data_, or _sum types_, it is a way to explicitly define one datatype that might have a few different shapes.
 It looks something like this.
 $web-only-end$

 ```rust